zrghassabi/Object-Detection-Fast-RCNN-Pytorch/README.md

 This approach is slow because of PRN.
 So the PRN part is deleted in new deep models for object detection.

+To know about YOLO see this link : https://howsam.org/yolo-algorithm/

 We have a dataset including 200 images of one object which is a Raccoon (https://github.com/experiencor/raccoon_dataset)